mosaicnetworks/evm-lite/README.md

 ├── UTC--2016-02-01T16-52-28.021010343Z--e32e14de8b81d8d3aedacb1868619c74a68feab0
 ```

 These keys are protected by a password.
-Use the `eth.pwd` flag to specifiy the
+Use the `eth.pwd` flag to specify the
 location of the password file.

 **Needless to say you should not reuse these addresses and private keys**